dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 represents a <code>Sign</code> block from the **Evertech Sandbox Lua API**.

 this block stores and renders arbitrary text content inside the game world.
-the text renderer does **not perform validation or sanitization**, so developers must ensure content safety manually when reading or writing sign data.

 <h3>
 🛡️ security notice
 </h3>

-the <code>Sign</code> block accepts raw text input and may render abusive formatting tags or unicode characters.
+the text renderer does **not perform validation or sanitization**, so developers must ensure content safety manually when reading or writing sign data.

 loading sign data from untrusted sources may expose the runtime to: